 Five years ago, small-town Prosser,

-attractive to more than a few members of the wine
+more than a few members of the wine industry, wine-related

-industry, wine-related businesses and countless wine tourists.
-Next year, the number
+businesses and countless wine tourists.
+Next year, the number of

 will exceed five times that of just five years ago!